Pacalor/Pacalor/README.md

 <h2 align="center">What i'm doing</h2>

-- Getting more skill with python with freecodecamp certificates
-- Learning Rust
+- Working with Ruby, Cucumber and Java
+- Inproving my docker skills
+- Using a vscoder server to my own work (java image recognition with AI)

 <h2 align="center">What i have done</h2>